ip-repo/text-to-speech-webpage/README.md

 For example, in Edge browser the web tts api can access a wide range of voices from Microsoft's servers when you are online.
 However, when offline its uses only the voices installed locally.

 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API">More on Web Speech API</a>

+You can also explore other text to speech projects on this github:

+<a href="https://github.com/ip-repo/conversation-maker/blob/main/README.md">PySide6 Conversation Maker</a>
+<a href="https://github.com/ip-repo/guides/blob/main/example-tts-pyside6/example-tts-pyside6.md">Different pyside6 widgets with different tts engines</a>